hamidpashayev/C2/README.md

-# C2 - Command & Control Server
+# C2 - Command & Control

-This is a Command & Control (C2) server implementation in Python for remote control of client machines.
+This is a Command & Control (C2) project in Python for remote control of client machines.

 ## Features
 - **Encryption**: Communication with clients is encrypted using AES encryption.